GG-Brian/catastropher-app/README.md

-## Complete installation manual of IDEs and packages (development users)
+## Complete installation of IDEs and packages   development user manual

 ### Java JDK 11.0.6's download link - https://www.oracle.com/es/java/technologies/javase/jdk11-archive-downloads.html
 Please have in mind that, for ease of use, within the **environment variables** of the system there must be one variable called 'JAVA_HOME' and must point into the Java jdk (for organizing purposes, the variable should point to "C:\Program Files\Java\jdk-11.0.6", where it should be located).
 If it doesn't work, then **add** said route plus "\bin" into the 'Path' variable list and try again.